sf-wdi-25/notes/week-09-project2/day-01-validations-tests/dusk-rspec/README.md

 * behavior
 * by component

 We try to test each component or piece independently.
-If we write our tests before our code our tests can help to push us to write good object-oriented code and to separate concerns.
+Code written following good object-oriented practices and with concerns well separated is far easier to test.
+So, if we write our tests before our code our tests can help to push us to write good object-oriented code and to separate concerns.
 Break tests into test files for each class.
 And then groups of tests for each method in the class.
 And then possibly into `context`s for specific conditions under which the method may be used.
 (E.g. with valid or invalid data, with strings or integers, when x=true or x=false).

 Isolate tests from each other.
 One test should **never depend on another test** to change or prepare something.
 Each test should be able to run on its own without the others.